JuliaDatabases/JDBC.jl/README.md

 In JDBC, accessing the data frome a SQL call is done by iterating over a `ResultSet` instance.
 In Julia therefore, the `ResultSet` is a regular Julia iterator, and can be iterated in the usual fashion.

 There is however, an optional `readtable` method that is defined when `DataFrames` is loaded.
 This converts a JDBC resultset into a Julia DataFrame.

+This package is now `julia v0.4` and later only.
+The last released version of this package that works with `julia v0.3` is `v0.0.3`